This chapter explains the foundations of asynchronous programming in JavaScript.

 function setTimeout(callback: () => void, ms: number): any

-The function returns a handle (an ID) that can be used to clear the timeout (cancel the execution of the callback) via the following global function:
+The function returns a handle (an ID) that can be used to clear the timeout (cancel the execution of the callback before it happens) via the following global function:

 function clearTimeout(handle?: any): void